abhi10010/Hackerrank-Solutions/README.md

 # Hackerrank
-Solved Examples for Hackerrank in Python3
+Solved Examples for Hackerrank Algorithms in Python3
   1. Warmup
   2. Implementation